keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

 This way, the `send-event` task is executed after the deployment of the whole application;
 in other words, after all of the workloads present in the `KeptnApp` are in a `Running` state.
-After the `send-event` task succeeds, `promotion` task will be executed.
+After the `send-event` task succeeds, `promotion` task are executed.

 A detailed description of all the available fields of the `KeptnAppContext` resource can be found in the [KeptnAppContext API reference page](../reference/api-reference/lifecycle/v1beta1/index.md#keptnappcontext).

 > **Note**
-Please note, that to be able to execute promotion tasks, you need to have the promotion feature enabled.
+You must have the `promotion` feature enabled in order to execute promotion tasks.
 You can enable it via `lifecycleOperator.promotionTasksEnabled` helm value during installation of Keptn.
 More information can be found [here](https://github.com/keptn/lifecycle-toolkit/tree/main/lifecycle-operator/chart#global).